pkulchenko/ZeroBraneStudio/doc-general-preferences.md

     - `0`: substring comparison (`fo`, but not `fb` matches `foo_bar`);
     - `1`: substring leading characters, CamelCase or _ separated (`fo` and `fb`, but not `fa` match `foo_bar`);
     - `2`: leading + any correctly ordered fragments (`fo`, `fa`, `fb`, but not `bf` match `foo_bar`).
+- `acandtip.symbols = true`: offers local and global variables in the current file in auto-complete (0.90+);
+both local and global variables are offered in a scope-aware way, so they are offered only in those scopes where they are available.
 - `acandtip.width = 60`: specify width of the tooltip window in characters.
 - `autocomplete = true`: enable auto-complete.